Five Steps to Determine Your Eligibility to Receive Disability Benefits

 - Evaluating your employability.
 Since the SSA has determined you're unable to do the work you did previously, your caseworkers will try to figure out if you can adjust to other work.
 If they do not think you can do any other work, you will be approved for disability benefits.

 Now that you know what the Social Security Administration is looking for, you need to make sure your application proves your disability properly.
-If your application has been denied, or you need assistance making sure you file a proper application, call the Accident & Disability Attorneys of Monge and Associates at (800) 860-8021 for a free consultation.
+If your application has been denied, or you need assistance making sure you file a proper application, call the attorneys of Monge and Associates at (800) 860-8021 for a free consultation.